EmbarkStudios/rust-gpu/.github/ISSUE_TEMPLATE/bug_report.md

 ### Example & Steps To Reproduce
 <!--
-Describe what actually happened, including any relevant examples (smaller the better or error messages.
+Describe what actually happened, including any relevant examples (smaller the better, or error messages)
 -->

 1.